veggiemonk/awesome-docker/README.md

 * ~~[Gaudi](https://github.com/marmelab/gaudi) (Gaudi allows to share multi-component applications, based on Docker, Go, and YAM) -- http://gaudi.io/~~ project discontinued.
 * [CoreOS](https://github.com/coreos) (Linux for Massive Server Deployments) -- https://coreos.com/
 * [Rancher](https://github.com/rancher/rancher) (Portable AWS-style infrastructure service for Docker) -- http://rancher.com/
-* [Docker container on Mesos](https://mesosphere.com/learn/launch-docker-container-on-mesosphere/) (Docker plus Mesosphere provides an easy way to automate and scale deployment of containers in a production environment)
+* [Deploying a Sample Web App with Mesos](https://docs.mesosphere.com/tutorials/deploywebapp/) (Docker plus Mesosphere provides an easy way to automate and scale deployment of containers in a production environment)
 * [Marathon](https://mesosphere.github.io/marathon/docs/) (Marathon is a private PaaS built on Mesos.
 It automatically handles hardware or software failures and ensures that an app is "always on")
 * [Serf](https://github.com/hashicorp/serf) (Service orchestration and management tool) by [@hashicorp](https://github.com/hashicorp)
 * [Flocker](https://github.com/ClusterHQ/flocker) (Flocker is a data volume manager and multi-host Docker cluster management tool) by [@ClusterHQ](https://github.com/ClusterHQ)
 * [Decking](http://decking.io/): (Decking aims to simplify the creation, organsation and running of clusters of Docker containers in a way which is familiar to developers)
 * [Maestro](https://github.com/toscanini/maestro) (Maestro provides the ability to easily launch, orchestrate and manage mulitiple Docker containers as single unit) by [@tascanini](https://github.com/toscanini)
-* [Citadel](http://citadeltoolkit.org/) (Citadel is a toolkit for scheduling containers on a Docker cluster)
+* [Citadel](https://github.com/citadel/citadel) (Citadel is a toolkit for scheduling containers on a Docker cluster) (unmaintained)
 * [CloudSlang](http://www.cloudslang.io/) (CloudSlang is a workflow engine to create Docker process automation)
 * [autodock](https://github.com/prologic/autodock) (Daemon for Docker Automation) by [@prologic](https://github.com/prologic)
 * [blimp](https://github.com/tubesandlube/blimp) Uses Docker Machine to easily move a container from one Docker host to another, show containers running against all of your hosts, replicate a container across multiple hosts and more.
 By [@defermat](https://github.com/defermat) and [@schvin](https://github.com/schvin)